loochlabs/temperature_parser/README.md

    * Save final tifs to a folder.

 3. GPS data parser
-   * Read all Optris files in a directory.
+   * Read all Optris GPS files in a directory.
    * From each file get filename and add '.tif' to filename.
    * Get latitude and longitude. (e.g. 43°43.30304'S, 172°26.73182'E).
    * Add altitude of 304.8 to each latitude and longitude.
 Note: will need to edit altitude for your specific dataset.